Abjiri/uminho-miei/3/2nd semester/Languages Processing/TP1/README.md

 # Multi-File Template

 For this project, several statements were provided.
-The team chose the first one, which ammounted to the development of a **Flex** program (with **C** incorporated) capable of generating a project's skeleton from a provided template.
+The team chose the first one, which ammounted to the development of a **Flex** program (with **C** incorporated) capable of generating a project's skeleton from a provided template, through the use of regular expressions and condition-action production rules.

 The assignment was developed in **Languages Processing**, in the last semester of the Bachelor's degree (2019/20).